Expert says cop was justified in pinning down George Floyd

 Nicole Mackenzie, a Minneapolis police training officer, was called by Nelson to expound on excited delirium.
 While Floyd was pinned to the ground, a relatively new officer at the scene had mentioned that Floyd might be suffering from such a condition.

-Mackenzie testified that the signs of excited delirium can incoherent speech, extraordinary strength and sweating and that officers are also trained to call paramedics, because a person in that state can rapidly go into cardiac arrest.
+Mackenzie testified that the signs of excited delirium can include incoherent speech, extraordinary strength and sweating, and that officers are trained to call paramedics, because a person in that state can rapidly go into cardiac arrest.

 An expert in forensic medicine previously dismissed Nelson's excited-delirium suggestion during the prosecution's case, saying Floyd met none of the 10 criteria developed by the American College of Emergency Physicians.